WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

   label.write('Click shape to choose rock, paper or scissors', font = ("arial", 14, 'bold'), align = "left")
 ```

+As before, make any changes you like to the parameters to suit your game.

 ### Building up the tension

 Let's use the ```label``` turtle for another task: we could put in a 3, 2, 1 countdown before we show the player and computer hands, to build up the tension.